Beyond the Reach of Earth – Ken MacLeod

 The discovery of near instantaneous faster than light travel having the potential to fundamentally change everything, opening doors to vast resources and new opportunities and simultaneously making conventional war and nuclear deterrents obsolete, of course it was suppressed, the sole province of the group which called itself Black Horizon, now made redundant by the independent rediscovery and application of faster than light technology by a private association of researchers and engineers working out of a Scottish shipyard.

-Unlikely pioneers who became household names and folk heroes when the Fighting Chance became the only hope for the doomed floating research base in the clouds of Venus, they are also persona non grata with the representatives of myriad authorities, they are now taking stock of the complex and volatile situation on the distant world of Apis and finding that the reach of Earth is very long indeed.
+Unlikely pioneers who became household names and folk heroes when the Fighting Chance became the only hope for the doomed floating research base in the clouds of Venus but who find themselves persona non grata with the representatives of myriad authorities, they are now taking stock of the complex and volatile situation on the distant world of Apis and finding that the reach of Earth is very long indeed.

 Unlike the volumes of The Expanse where years or decades can pass, the second volume of Ken MacLeod’s Lightspeed trilogy picks up at the very moment Beyond the Hallowed Sky dramatically concluded, Beyond the Reach of Earth opening with nobody quite on anybody’s side and feelings running high, the destruction of Cloud City with over six hundred lives representing a huge loss for which blame must be apportioned, the events and allegiances helpfully recapped in an introductory synopsis.